runabrandes/pp5-elegant-essentials/README.md

 ### SEO and Web Marketing Strategy

+#### SEO

 To find the best Search Engine Optimisation (SEO) keywords I started by brain storming keywords that fit the Elegant Essentials website best.
-I came up with several one-word as well as phrase keywords for the website:
+I came up with several keywords as well as keyword phrases for the website:

 - Premium haircare
 - Premium skincare